-- Academy of Criminal Justice Sciences: With members including academics, practitioners, and students, ACJS promotes professional and scholarly activities in the criminal justice field.
-It organizes national and local meetings, gives awards to recognize exemplary service in the field, publishes several scholarly journals, and certifies academic programs.
-It also maintains an employment bulletin on its website.
+With members including academics, practitioners, and students, ACJS promotes professional and scholarly activities in the criminal justice field.
+The association organizes national and local meetings, gives awards to recognize exemplary service in the field, publishes several scholarly journals, and certifies academic programs.
+ACJS also maintains an employment bulletin on its website.

-- Alpha Phi Sigma: The National Criminal Justice Honor Society: Founded in 1942, Alpha Phi Sigma recognizes academic excellence in the criminal justice field.
+Founded in 1942, Alpha Phi Sigma is an honor society that recognizes academic excellence in the criminal justice field.
 Members can access a private career site and apply for a variety of scholarships and grants.
 Alpha Phi Sigma also hosts an annual conference and supports students through local chapter resources.

-- American Academy of Forensic Sciences: AAFS represents a diverse constituency of professionals working within the forensic sciences.
-Its mission entails advancing science and its use in the legal system.
-AAFS publishes a scholarly journal, lists job opportunities, and offers referrals to lawyers for expert witnesses.
-It also hosts an online reference library for its members.
+AAFS represents a diverse constituency of professionals working within the forensic sciences.
+The group's mission entails advancing science and its use in the legal system.
+AAFS publishes a scholarly journal, lists job opportunities, and offers referrals to lawyers for expert witnesses in addition to hosting an online reference library for its members.

-- American Correctional Association: ACA serves the professional interests of correctional officers and rehabilitation professionals.
-It offers online and in-person professional development resources, establishes standards and accreditation guidelines for the field, hosts conferences and workshops, and advocates on behalf of its members.
-It also provides scholarships to aspiring corrections professionals.
+ACA serves the professional interests of correctional officers and rehabilitation professionals.
+The association offers online and in-person professional development resources, establishes standards and accreditation guidelines for the field, hosts conferences and workshops, and advocates on behalf of members.
+ACA also provides scholarships to aspiring corrections professionals.

-- American Probation and Parole Association: Despite its name, APPA serves as the leading international professional association for those working in probation and parole functions.
+Despite its name, APPA serves as the leading international professional association for those working in probation and parole functions.
 APPA aspires to strengthen the collective voice of its members through advocacy and education.
-It administers a national leadership training institute, provides online and on-site professional development opportunities, and accredits academic and continuing education programs.
+The association administers a national leadership training institute, provides online and on-site professional development opportunities, and accredits programs within the field.

-- American Society of Criminology: ASC pursues greater scientific understanding of the causes, consequences, prevention, and treatment of crime and delinquency.
-It creates forums for interdisciplinary research, gives awards for scholarly contributions to the field, organizes a mentoring program for its members, and features a job board.
-It also hosts a number of networking opportunities, including an annual meeting.
+ASC pursues greater scientific understanding of the causes, consequences, prevention, and treatment of crime and delinquency.
+The organization provides forums for interdisciplinary research, gives awards for scholarly contributions to the field, organizes a mentoring program for members, and features a job board.
+ASC also hosts a number of networking opportunities, including an annual meeting.

-- International Association of Women Police: Representing female law enforcement officers across the globe, IAWP works to bolster the capacity of women in policing.
-It provides financial support to members through its "adopt-an-officer" program, and it hosts regional professional development events around the world.
-A scholarship program helps members from outside of the U.S. or Canada attend IAWP's annual training conference.
+Representing female law enforcement officers across the globe, the IAWP works to bolster the capacity of women in policing.
+The association provides financial support to members through its "adopt-an-officer" program and hosts regional professional development events around the world.
+A scholarship program helps members from outside the U.S. and Canada attend the IAWP's annual training conference.

-- National Association of Blacks in Criminal Justice: NABCJ provides support to people of color working in the field of criminal justice.
-NABCJ's mission involves drawing more minorities into the profession, and it works to accomplish this goal by awarding scholarships, hosting networking and training conferences, and establishing local student chapters.
-NABCJ has also created a code of professional ethics for its members.
+The NABCJ provides support to people of color working in the field of criminal justice.
+The NABCJ's mission involves drawing more minorities into the profession by awarding scholarships, hosting networking and training conferences, and establishing local student chapters.
+The NABCJ has also created a code of professional ethics for its members.

-- National Criminal Justice Association: A nonprofit member association, NCJA works with all levels of government to promote effective criminal justice policy and secure necessary funding for justice assistance programs.
-NCJA provides its partners and members with training and technical assistance, grant management support, and access to data and research.
-It also plays a role in covening criminal justice policymakers, practitioners, and scholars.
+A nonprofit member association, the NCJA works with all levels of government to promote effective criminal justice policy and secure necessary funding for justice assistance programs.
+The NCJA provides its partners and members with training and technical assistance, grant management support, and access to data and research.
+The association also plays a role in covening criminal justice policymakers, practitioners, and scholars.

-- National Organization of Hispanics in Criminal Justice: Founded in 2003, NOHCJ promotes equal opportunity for Hispanics and other minorities in the field of criminal justice.
+NOHCJ promotes equal opportunity for Hispanics and other minorities in the field of criminal justice.
 Although primarily an advocacy organization, NOHCJ recently established a scholarship program for young Hispanics interested in pursuing a postsecondary degree in criminal justice.
-It also hosts an annual education and networking conference.
+The organization also hosts an annual education and networking conference.